India beat South Africa in thriller to win T20 World Cup title

 Chasing 177, South Africa were in the drivers seat at 151 for four in 16 overs with Heinrich Klaasen (52 off 27 balls) and David Miller (21 off 17 balls) in the middle as the Proteas needed just 26 runs off 24 balls.

-But Pandya (3-0-20-3) brought Indian back into the contest by removing Klaasen in the first ball of the next over.
+But Pandya (3-0-20-3) brought India back into the contest by removing Klaasen in the first ball of the next over.

 Then Bumrah (4-0-18-2), who was named player-of-the-tournament, bowled a superb over which was followed by a terrific penultimate over of the innings from Arshdeep Singh (4-0-20-2).